GilsonLabUCSD/APR/APR_User_Manual.md

 ### angle_force \<float> ###
 Force constant for the angle and torsion restraints imposed on the receptor and ligand atoms.
 The unit is kcal/mol/rad**2.
 This is only for the translational and rotational restraints.
-The angle and torsion restraints are currently not supported for the conformational restraints (distance restraints only).
+The angle and torsion restraints are currently not available for the conformational restraints (see the jacks_force option).

 ### water_model \<string> ###
 This option supports all the water models available in Amber: TIP3P, TIP4P, TIP4PEW, TIP5P, OPC etc.